About our Primary School

 Our school holds Pre-Kinder classes in Term 4 each year.
 This consists of one day each week from 9.00am to 11.30am for eight weeks.
 This program introduces the children to their new classroom and teacher and is a way of familiarising them with the routine of life at school.

-Parkes Christian School holds its Kindergarten and Primary Expo once a year, during the evening, early in Term 2.
+Parkes Christian School holds an Expo once a year, during the evening, towards the end of Term 1.
 This is an interactive and informative evening for prospective parents and students.
-Creche is also available on the night.

 The purpose of homework is to develop good home study habits in all students and to increase contact and understanding between home and the school.
 Homework assists in linking school and home by allowing for the interest and involvement of parents.
 For Kindergarten to Year 2, homework is intended to be a habit building activity and not an onerous task.
 For Year 3 to Year 6, homework is for revising classroom work and for developing initial research skills.